stef7773/Privacy-Policy-Terms-of-Service-Copyright-2012---2024-All-Rights-Reserved/README.md

 **Information We Collect:**

-We do not collect any personal information from users of the Educare Language App.
-We respect your privacy and do not store or process any data on our servers.
+We do not collect any personal information from users of the Educare Language App, except for the email address used for authentication through Firebase.
+This email is securely processed by Firebase solely for login purposes.
+We respect your privacy and do not store or process any other personal data on our servers.

 **Subscription Information:**

-When you subscribe to our monthly or yearly plan, the payment is securely processed through [Payment Provider].
+When you subscribe to our monthly, 3 month, 6 month, or yearly plan, the payment is securely processed through Google Play Billing, managed through the Google Play Console.
 We do not have access to your payment details.

 **How We Use Your Information:**

-As we do not collect personal information, we do not use it for any purpose.
-Your privacy is our priority.
+As we do not collect personal information, the only data we process is the email address used for authentication through Firebase.
+This email is solely used for the login process and is not used for any other purpose.
+We do not store or share it, and we respect your privacy at all times.

 **Changes to This Privacy Policy:**